NVB9ALT/Addon-Aircraft-and-Parts/README.md

 # Addon-aircraft

 This bookmarklet adds addon aircraft to GeoFS.
+These aircraft are not animated, so features like landing gear and afterburner use separately loaded models that may be left behind floating in midair when toggling these features.

 NOTE: it is currently under development and as such **might be broken or glitchy**.

-CURRENT FEATURES AND NOTES:
-- Console injection only - bookmarklet has not been made yet
-- Su-27 add-on aircraft
-- F/A-18C add-on aircraft
-- Piper Super Cub add-on aircraft
-- Drop tank for the F-16
-- F-16 Block 60 (more powerful engine and helmet-mounted display)
-- HMD (helment mounted display) for the F-22 as well
-- F-16, Su-35 and Su-27 LERX condensation
-- F-16 brake parachute
-- Shock cone at transonic speeds
-- Toggle switch for the condensation effects (on by default)
+Current features:
+- F/A-18C addon aircraft accessed via the livery dropdown on the Su-35 (replaces the Ho Ho Ho livery).
+Will have multiplayer visibility and a separate button in the aircraft menu.
+- (PLANNED) Mig-17 addon aircraft.
+Will NOT have multiplayer visibility, otherwise the same features overall as the F/A-18C (landing gear, cockpit, etc.).